5l1v3r1/schwifty/README.md

 # schwifty
-Peer to peer app to provide jobs for everyone.
+A peer to peer app to provide jobs with tracking.

 ## Version
 1.0.0.0